Lesson 1: Using buttons

 Here’s the interactive internal pull-up resistor Tinkercad version.

-For your prototyping journals, make a circuit that has three buttons wired to digital input and three corresponding (external) LEDs wired to digital output.
+Make a circuit that has three buttons wired to digital input and three corresponding (external) LEDs wired to digital output.
 Use a different pull-down or pull-up configuration for each button.
 You must use your breadboards.
 Then write code to respond accordingly.

 To get you started: initial version in Tinkercad